Glossary

 Block Several pieces of fabric sewn together to form one unit or block of a quilt.

-Butted seams two border seams that meet in the corner by simply butting up against one another.
+Butted Seams Two border seams that meet in the corner by simply butting up against one another.

 Chain Piecing When sewing many pieces of the same size and shape, you can save time and thread by feeding the pieces into the sewing machine one after the other, without even lifting the presser foot.
-They can then be pressed in one long string, and then cut apart into the individual pieces.
+They can then be pressed in one long string, and cut apart into the individual pieces.

-Calico / muslin A plain, undyed cotton fabric, available bleached or unbleached.
+Calico / Muslin A plain, undyed cotton fabric, available bleached or unbleached.

 Cornerstones

-Couch a technique used in embroidery to stitch down one thread with another.
+Couch A technique used in embroidery to stitch down one thread with another.
 In quilting, this method allows you to zigzag over thicker threads, thereby attaching them to the surface without putting them through the needle of your sewing machine.
 It can also be done by hand.

 Crazy Quilt This type of quilt is made using all different sizes of scraps, rather than utilizing individual blocks.
 The seam lines are often intricately embroidered and embellished with buttons or charms.